The rainbow boa is named for its iridescent skin that refracts light and creates a rainbow-colored effect.

-- To sense the body heat of prey, these snakes have specialized pits on their face to locate their next meal.
+- To sense the body heat of prey, these snakes have specialized pits along their lips to locate their next meal.

 - The rainbow boa is endemic to Central America and South America, but their numbers have declined as a result of being captured for the pet trade.

-- While the name “rainbow” boa would suggest that this snake is colorful, it only reflects these colors.
+- While the name “rainbow” boa would suggest that this snake is colorful, it only reflects these colors in an iridescent shimmer.
 The actual body is an assortment of brown hues.

 The main location to find this boa is broad because the different types are spread throughout Central and South America.
 They prefer land, often living in humid weather conditions with high temperatures.
 These predators primarily hunt on the floor of the forest, but they will climb up trees and bushes to rest.